Spacewalking with You: Reception

 The series won the 17th Manga Taishō in 2024.
 It ranked sixth at the 3rd Late Night Manga Awards in 2024 hosted by Bungeishunjū's Crea magazine.
 It topped the 2025 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for male readers.
 The series ranked third in the Nationwide Bookstore Employees' Recommended Comics list of 2025.
-It was nominated for the 49th Kodansha Manga Award in the general category.
+It was nominated for the 49th Kodansha Manga Award in 2025 in the general category; It was also nominated for the 50th edition in the same category in 2026.
 It was also nominated at the Japan Society and Anime NYC's second American Manga Awards for Best New Manga in 2025.
+The series, alongside Host to Shachiku, won the Men's Comic Prize at the 2026 Digital Comic Awards.
+The series has been nominated for the 30th Tezuka Osamu Cultural Prize in 2026.